-increases the prices associated with applications within the contention set, and the respective applicants indicate their willingness to pay these prices.
+An auction of two or more applications within a contention set is conducted as follows.
+The auctioneer successively increases the prices associated with applications within the contention set, and the respective applicants indicate their willingness to pay these prices.
 As the prices rise, applicants will successively choose to exit from the auction.
-When a sufficient number of applications have been eliminated so that no direct contentions remain (i.e., the remaining applications are no longer in contention with one another and all the relevant strings can be delegated as TLDs), the auction will be deemed to conclude.
-At the auction's conclusion, the applicants with remaining applications will pay the resulting prices and proceed toward delegation.
+When a sufficient number of applications have been eliminated so that no direct contentions remain (i.e., the remaining applications are no longer in contention with one another and can all be delegated), the auction will be deemed to conclude.
+At the auction's conclusion, the remaining applications will pay the resulting prices and proceed toward delegation.
 This procedure is referred to as an "ascending-clock auction."

 This section provides applicants an informal introduction to the practicalities of participation in an ascending-clock auction.
 It is intended only as a general introduction and is only preliminary.
-The detailed set of Auction Rules will be available prior to the commencement of any auction proceedings.
-If any conflict arises between this module and the auction rules, the auction rules will prevail.
+If conflict arises between this section and the auction rules issued prior to commencement of any auction proceedings, the auction rules will prevail.
 For simplicity, this section will describe the situation where a contention set consists of two or more applications for identical strings.